altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 - The requirements as well as our own understanding of the business domain may (and will) change in time.

 In fact, if a project matures to the point where you need to evolve its schema to adapt to changing business requirements
-- you can view this as first signs of its success
+- you can view this as first signs of its success,
 - if you wouldn’t need to adapt anything over an apps lifecycle that could mean that no-one is really using it actively.

 In this chapter we will investigate various schema evolution strategies and techniques